mp30028/policy-engine/documentation/keycloak-integration/keycloak-integration.md

 ![Orchestration using docker compose](./01-orchestration.png)

-## Setting up and starting Keycloak
+## 1. Setting up and starting Keycloak with SSL/TLS on developers local machine

 ### Points to note
  - The Keycloak setup for this project uses a MySql database for it's datastore.